Tingog Party List: Background

-The Tingog Party List aims to represent the interest of Eastern Visayans.
-Although it bills itself as an organization which provides a "regional perspective on national issues".
+The Tingog Party List aims to represent the interest of Eastern Visayans, although it bills itself as an organization that provides a "regional perspective on national issues".
 It focuses on issues affecting the countryside or rural areas in general.
 "Tingog" came from the Waray word for "voice".

 Tingog fielded Yedda Marie Romualdez, Jude Acidre, Jaime Go, Alexis V. Yu, and Jennifer Padual as its nominees for the 2019 elections.
-The organization only secured one seat which was filled in by Yedda Marie Romualdez.
+The organization only secured one seat, which was filled by Yedda Marie Romualdez.
 She is not a newcomer, having been Leyte's 1st district representative of the then just-concluded 17th Congress.
 During the 18th Congress, the Alternative Learning System Act was passed into law.
 The corresponding bill in the House of Representative, had Romualdez as one of its principal authors and the measure was considered a priority by Tingog.

 Tingog took part in the 2022 elections with Romualdez, Acidre, and Karla Estrada, Go, and Yu as its nominees.
+Tingog gathered 886,959 votes, third from ACT-CIS and 1-Rider Partylist during 2022 elections.
 Tingog is projected to gain an additional seat.

+Tingog withdrew from the MoU between the DBP and PhilHealth's Rural Hospital Financing Program amid criticism from health activists, finance and civil society groups.

+Tingog took part of the 2025 elections, with Andrew Julian Romualdez replacing his mom Yedda as the first nominee.
+They achieved 1,822,708 votes, winning 3 seats and placing third from Akbayan and Duterte Youth.